Jump to content

 “Safe,” the voice said.
 “You have something we want.”

-“Safe, but only as long as you co-operate,” the voice said.
+“Safe, but only if you cooperate,” the voice said.
 “You have a nice apartment.
-You’re going to have to finish cleanup.
+You’re going to have to finish the cleanup.
 I’ll call you at a later date.”

-The line went dead and Hyun stood in his office afraid to move.
+The line went dead.
+Hyun stood in his office afraid to move.
 He stared at the successful tests on the screens on his desk, feeling like he was going crazy.
-Mina’s voice calling him oppa filled his head, and he dialed her number, hoping he was day dreaming.
+Mina’s voice calling him oppa filled his head, and he dialed her number, hoping he was daydreaming.

 Hyun ended the call and dialed again.
 He tried five more times before panic truly set in.

-Hyun grabbed the flash disk on a chain on his neck and saved his work, clearing any trace of the code he’d written on his workstation.
+Hyun grabbed the flash disk on a chain on his neck and saved his work, clearing any trace of the code he had written on his workstation.
 He wore the chain again and grabbed up his bag, the one with his laptop.

-“Mina,” he called looking around his neat living room.
-He stopped in the kitchen when he saw the broken glass in the sink.
-Dropping his bag on the floor, he went back to the living room and saw Mina’s handbag on his couch.
-When he saw her shoes at the entrance, he knew…he knew this wasn’t a dream.
+Hyun stopped in the kitchen when he saw the broken glass in the sink.
+Dropping his bag on the floor, he returned to the living room and saw Mina’s handbag on his couch.
+When he saw her shoes at the entrance, he knew.

 Raphael Yun was having a bad day at the office.